A-level: BBB preferably including a science subject (biology, human biology, chemistry, maths, physics or social sciences, such as psychology).

 Selection and Interview

 We shortlist applicants against agreed criteria, using the information you submit on your UCAS form only.
 This includes matching your academic profile, both achieved and predicted grades, to the academic entry requirements for the programme.
 Your personal statement is an important part of the shortlisting process, as it help us to assess your interest in adult nursing, and gives us an idea of the transferable skills which you will bring to our nursing programme.
-The reference you provide on the UCAS form must also support your application.
+The reference you provide on the UCAS form must also support your application, this should be an academic reference, which also includes a statement which attests to (your) character and good standing.

 If your UCAS application meets our shortlisting criteria you will be invited for an interview, via e mail, to one of our selection events.
 These events take place between November and March.
 You will be allocated to one of the events; if the date is not suitable you need to contact the student education support officer (details given within the invite) and request an alternative date.
 Non-attendance at an event without explanation will result in your application being automatically rejected, so it is important to regularly check the e mail address you supplied on your UCAS form.